LiBuchauer/cellanneal/README.md

     pip install numpy scipy matplotlib pandas seaborn xlrd openpyxl

 Next, navigate into the `cellanneal` directory (`cellanneal-master`, the directory containing the file `setup.py`) on the command line.
-There, execute the command
+There, irrespective of whether you used pip or conda above, execute the command

     pip install .